-- 1. INC (incomplete) Primary use will be with transfer students for whom there is not enough data to provide a grade.
-The INC can be changed if enough information becomes available. - 2.
-S, N, U (Satisfactory, Needs improvement, Unsatisfactory) for each subject area except as noted in item 3 below.
+1. INC (incomplete) - Primary use will be with transfer students for whom there is not enough data to provide a grade.
+The INC can be changed if enough information becomes available.

+except as noted in item 3 below.

 Numerical Grades in these subjects